monimoyd/EndGameAssignment/README.md

 The There are lot of scopes for improvements

 ## a.
+Choosing bigger sand dimension for state space:
+I have choosen 80x80 sand superimposed with isosceles triangle and numbered rating for state.
+A bigger dimension of say 160x160 can be tried, which can give better performance

+## a.
 Multiple Goals:
 Although during training I have used two goals, after hitting the first goal, the goal is changed to second goal.
 But in reality I saw goal is hit less number of times, so second goal has got very less exploration.
 Also, number of goals can be increased.
 To give equal weightage to all the chosen goals, one of the goals can be chosen randomly during episode

 ## b.
 Multiple cars:
 In real world scenario, there will be multiple cars plying on the Road.
 Our agent should learn to handle this and should avoid collisions.
 For this MADDPG (Multiple Agent Deep Deterministic Algorithm) could be used

 ### c.
 Kalman Filter:
 From Wikipedia “In statistics and control theory, Kalman filtering, also known as linear quadratic estimation (LQE), is an algorithm that uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables that tend to be more accurate than those based on a single measurement alone, by estimating a joint probability distribution over the variables for each timeframe”.
 Even though I have used LSTM but Kalman filter could give better results